didiren/PEPG/README.md

 protein2genome=0

-# Options I used for MAKER2 HERE:
-#genome
+The option description here:
-to give genome sequences
+#genome---to give genome sequences
 #organism_type
 to indicate the type of organism
 #est